 should apply to our character in the fruit of the Spirit.
 If we walk by the

-we inadvertently will not do the things that the law commands us not to do.
+we will not do the things that the law condemns.

-For example, by bearing the fruit of the Spirit we will inadvertently not kill
+For example, when we bear the fruit of the Spirit we will not kill

 our neighbor.
-We have new interests now.
-For example, joy is more important to
+We have new interests now; protecting our joy is more important than

-us than your neighbor’s wife or any of his other possessions.
+having sex with our neighbor’s wife or coveting any of his possessions.
 The attributes

-of these fruits create a spiritual environment in our hearts.
-He desires us to
+of these fruits create a spiritual environment in our heart, so that we can

-live and walk and dwell in an environment of love and peace.
+live and walk in an attitude of love and peace.
 He desires these

 of mind, whereas the law refers to behaviors that God commands us to avoid.